Cavalry FC II

-Cavalry FC II is a Canadian soccer team based in Calgary, Alberta, Canada that plays in League1 Alberta.
+Cavalry FC II is a Canadian soccer team based in Calgary, Alberta, Canada that plays in the Alberta Premier League.
 They are the academy and reserve club of Canadian Premier League club Cavalry FC.
 The team was originally known as Cavalry FC U21.

 History

 In March 2019, Cavalry FC created a U20 side to participate in the amateur Alberta Major Soccer League, which was the top amateur league in the province of Alberta.

 In May 2023, Cavalry FC announced the formation of a U21 side that would compete in the new semi-professional League1 Alberta that was launching that year.
 The club would also feature players from the first team squad playing via the Canadian Premier League's downward player movement project.

 In September 2025, Cavalry FC announced that it would be rebranding the reserve side from Cavalry FC U21 to Cavalry FC II, along with the announcement of a new full-time academy for the club.
 It also announced the academy was fully funded and there would be no cost to the players.